RUC-NLPIR/FlashRAG/README.md

 ## :page_with_curl: Changelog
+[24/10/21] We have released a version based on the Paddle framework that supports Chinese hardware platforms.
+Please refer to [FlashRAG Paddle]([https://github.com/RUC-NLPIR/FlashRAG-MindSpore](https://github.com/RUC-NLPIR/FlashRAG-Paddle) for details.

 [24/10/13] A new in-domain dataset and corpus - [DomainRAG](https://arxiv.org/pdf/2406.05654) have been added to the dataset.
 The dataset is based on the internal enrollment data of Renmin University of China, covering seven types of tasks, which can be used for conducting domain-specific RAG testing.

 [24/09/24] We have released a version based on the MindSpore framework that supports Chinese hardware platforms.
 Please refer to [FlashRAG MindSpore](https://github.com/RUC-NLPIR/FlashRAG-MindSpore) for details.